dlion/domenicoluciani/about.md

 title: About me
 ---

-Young passionate [programmer](/category/programming), 26 years old at the moment, I currently work as Agile Software Engineer at [ThoughtWorks](https://www.thoughtworks.com/).
+Young passionate [programmer](/category/programming), 27 years old at the moment, I currently work as Agile Software Engineer at [ThoughtWorks](https://www.thoughtworks.com/) living in Barcelona, Spain.

-[Computer Vision](/category/opencv) enthusiast, I love [security](/category/security), in my free time I enjoy to take part of bounty programs for many companies and writing silly [pieces of code](https://github.com/DLion) studying what I love most.
+[Computer Vision](/category/opencv) enthusiast, I love [security](/category/security), and writing silly [pieces of code](https://github.com/DLion) studying what I love most.

-I am a maker and [Raspberry Pi](/category/raspberrypi) owner.
+I am (or at least I try to be) a maker, I'm a [Raspberry Pi](/category/raspberrypi) owner.

 ---